Visnes/windows-reinstall-guide/README.md

 A friend asked me to give him the files, so of course I over did it.
 The files started as .txt documents, but is now a repo.
 Why?
 Eh?

+Seeing this from the repo page?
+[Click here.](https://visnes.github.io/windows-reinstall-guide)

 # Things to remember
 This is a guide that works for me.
 It might not work for you.
 I'm not responsible for you fucking your shit up.
 Thanks.